sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 The $B$-field is defined in the @vfpref{MagneticField} function.
 It has three components, $x$, $y$, $z$, even if the dimension of the problem is only 2D.
-Again, the run time parameter `B0` is provided by the @ref Sapphire::PhysicalProperties "PhysicalProperties" class and set in the constructor.
+Again, the run time parameter `B0` is provided by the @ref Sapphire::PhysicalParameters "PhysicalParameters" class and set in the constructor.

 @snippet{lineno} examples/gyro-motion-f0/config.h MagneticField constructor